-For admission, the requirements are:
+For admission to Associate degree or certificate programs, the requirements are:

 - 1. Complete an application for admission to Bolivar Technical College and submit with nonrefundable \$50.00 application fee. - Submit proof of high school graduation with official transcript forwarded to Bolivar Technical College directly from the institution granting the diploma/credits or an official GED/HISET transcript from the state administering the test.